 - the biological information in the first replicator (origin of life)

 - the sudden origin of all of the different body plans in the fossil record (Cambrian explosion)

 And I point to specific examples of recent discoveries that confirm those four arguments.
 Here are just a few of them:

 - An explanation of 3 of the 6 experimental evidences for the Big Bang cosmology (From an article from Caltech)

-- Examples of cosmic fine-tuning (there at least 40 examples of cosmic fine-tuning), (From the New Scientist)
+- Examples of cosmic fine-tuning to allow the existence of conscious, embodied life (From the New Scientist)